phamkhactuy/cortex-example/csharp/README.md

 * The basic work-flow: Login -> Authen, Query Headset -> Create Session -> Start Record -> Inject marker (receive A, B, C key for markers) -> Stop Record.

 ### Notes
+* You have to logout before logining other account.
 * You need put a valid license to get EEG data, Performance metrics data
 * Currently, the examples use Sleep() for waiting responses from Cortex.
 But not elegant, you can implement more events for responsive handling.
 * Sometimes, you might get a error.
 Please re-run the example again.
 If the issue have not been resolved, Please contact us.